 The following are general guidelines.
-Upon admission, academic advisors review transcripts to determine which credit transfers and which courses will be included in the student's program of study.
+Prior to admission, School of Nursing Office of Student Services personnel review transcripts to determine which credit transfers.
+Upon admission to the RN-BSN Track, academic advisors assist in determining which courses are necessary for the student's program of study.

 - Credit earned from regionally accredited colleges or universities is transferable.

 - Transfer credit is assigned only for courses in which the student has earned a grade of "C" or higher.

 - Generally, an equivalent number of credit hours are given.

 - In some cases, credit may be transferable to the University, but may not be applied toward completion of the Nursing Program.

 - Remedial, audited, or non-credit courses do not transfer.
 This may include courses that apply credit towards graduation at the source institution, if they are determined to be equivalent to remedial courses at ISU.

 - College living, orientation, and study classes will transfer for credit if they received credit towards graduation at the source institution.

 - Up to 90 credit hours of total transfer credit will be accepted for transfer into a bachelor degree program; at least 30 credit hours must be completed through ISU to earn the bachelor degree.